microsoft/chat-copilot/scripts/deploy/README.md

 > For details on creating an application registration, go [here](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

+> NOTE: Other account types can be used to allow multitenant and personal Microsoft accounts to use your application if you desire.
+Doing so may result in more users and therefore higher costs.

 ### Frontend app registration

 - Select `Single-page application (SPA)` as platform type, and set the redirect URI to `http://localhost:3000`
-- Select `Accounts in any organizational directory and personal Microsoft Accounts` as supported account types.
+- Select `Accounts in this organizational directory only ({YOUR TENANT} only - Single tenant)` as supported account types.
 - Make a note of the `Application (client) ID` from the Azure Portal for use in the `Deploy Frontend` step below.

 ### Backend app registration

 - Do not set a redirect URI
-- Select `Accounts in any organizational directory and personal Microsoft Accounts` as supported account types.
+- Select `Accounts in this organizational directory only ({YOUR TENANT} only - Single tenant)` as supported account types.
 - Make a note of the `Application (client) ID` from the Azure Portal for use in the `Deploy Azure infrastructure` step below.

 ### Linking the frontend to the backend